Perfect 4 Day Paris Itinerary for all seasons

-The Scared Heart Basilica of Paris, known as Sacré Coeur is located on a hill in Montmartre.
+The Sacred Heart Basilica of Paris, known as Sacré Coeur is located on a hill in Montmartre.
 The basilica was built and opened in 1919.
 The entry to the basilica is completely free.
 To access the church towers/dome, there is a fee of 5 euros.
-This entry fee is worth it as you can get amazing views to the entire city from the top.
+This entry fee is worth it as you can get amazing views of the entire city from the top.

-The basilica is opened everyday from 06:00 am to 10:30 pm.
+The basilica is open every day from 06:00 am to 10:30 pm.
 Try to arrive early for some photos or a light stroll by the basilica.
 Sacré Coeur is easily accessible by bus from one of the nearest Montmartre Paris Metro locations (Pigalle, Ansvers stations).

 Cafes and Streets of Montmartre

-Le Consultat – Le Consultat is a cafe in Montmartre that was frequented by popular artists in by gone days.
-Today, it is one of the most photographed pictures for Instagram.
+Le Consulat – Le Consulat is a cafe in Montmartre that was frequented by popular artists in bygone days.
+Today, it is one of the most photographed pictures on Instagram.

 La Maison Rose – Pretty pink and mint green colored restaurant, also very Instagram famous is located in Montmartre